 Certain small items, for example Swabs, Nibs and Plating Pens can be sent by normal post within the UK

-- The courier option for UK deliveries is FedEx
+- The courier option for UK deliveries is FedeX and APC.
+Delivery times range usually from 2 – 5 working days.

 - Free UK mainland delivery available on orders over £200